This 2,979m2 property is zoned General Residential zone - Urban precinct in an Urban Neighbourhood.

 Possible Business Opportunities:

 Forget about replicating over-50's villages, an excellent business opportunity presents for the construction of 'group homes' for persons who are seeking home-like options when they need residential aged care which has been criticized as 'ware-housing' and 'institutionalization' and where many aged or people with disabilities believe that they no longer have control over their decisions and their lifestyles.
 Group homes are gaining in popularity and are seen as a lucrative investment in the aged and disability care market.
-Potential for a small community precinct/hub which offers a Club; small, retail shops selling food and drinks and offering services such as medical care, hairdressing, U3A and entertainment opportunities, to the extent that those living in this community may rarely need to leave this 'community' and which could be marketed as a 'gated community'.
 This site offers this opportunity, and, if purchased with the adjoining large parcel of land, offers a fabulous market opportunity for the construction of group homes including 'apartments for life', which are increasingly sought after and which are over-subscribed in Queensland - see Young Care.
 Optimal for ageing parents of persons with disabilities who not only wish to co-habit, but wish for the younger person to be independent but able to access care, services and support while having parents close by in case of emergencies.
 This model is experiencing high demand but there is minimal supply in Queensland.
 (See Group Homes Australia which is gaining momentum and popularity in NSW).
-Great opportunity to take advantage of the NDIS (National Disability Insurance Scheme) which will provide monies to eligible recipients to pay for accommodation and care for persons with a disability.
+Great opportunity to take advantage of the NDIS (National Disability Insurance Scheme) which provides monies to eligible recipients to pay for accommodation and care for persons with a disability.